 There are many different ways to get your voice heard in Central Student Government at the University of Michigan.
 Formal elections for Assembly Representatives takes place in both the Fall and Winter semester with the elections of President and Vice President taking place in Winter Semester.
-Outside of CSG Assembly, students can involved in other ways!
+Even outside election season, there are still many ways to get involved!

 - Community Concerns – Assembly meetings take place on Tuesday nights during Fall and Winter semester, this is an excellent place to voice their opinions during Community Concerns.
 Sign up for a slot online and talk directly to the CSG executive team and the Assembly at the meeting.

-If you are looking for other ways to get involved, or you are just not sure of where you might want to help, email firstname.lastname@example.org and we’ll help you find your place in CSG.
+If you are looking for other ways to get involved, or you are just not sure of where you might want to help, email firstname.lastname@example.org and we’ll help you find your place in Central Student Government.